Baked Sweet Potato Fries

 Close up of the baked fries served with ketchup

-Tips for making baked sweet potato fries
+Tips for making the best sweet potato fries

 1. Cut the sweet potatoes into similar sized thin strips.
 This will help them to cook evenly and all the way through.
 Make sure they’re not too big or they won’t get crispy.